 Wreckage Recovery of Second World War Aircraft

 During the Second World War approximately 5,500 aircraft were lost over the Netherlands.
-The wreckage of some 400 aircraft may still contain the physical remains of their crews.
-Human remains are very likely to be found in the wreckage of 30 to 50 of these aircraft.
-These are the results of research by the Dutch Study Group Air War 1939-1945 (SGLO), which provides the basis for the National Programme for Aircraft Recovery.
-The programme began in September 2019 with the wreckage recovery of two aircraft.
+The wreckages of some 400 aircraft may still contain human remains.
+In 30 to 50 of these wreckages, the likelihood of finding human remains is very high.
+These are the results of research by the Dutch Study Group Air War 1939-1945 (SGLO), which provides the basis for the National Programme for Aircraft Recovery (in Dutch).
+The programme began in September 2019 with the wreckage recovery of 2 aircraft.

 Enlarge image Wreckage Recovery of Second World War Aircraft